-Radiation Therapy Examination
+Radiation Therapy

-The purpose of The American Registry of Radiologic Technologists® (ARRT®) Radiation Therapy Examination is to assess the knowledge and cognitive skills underlying the intelligent performance of the tasks typically required of radiation therapists at entry into the profession.
-Using a nationwide survey, the ARRT periodically conducts a practice analysis to develop a task inventory which delineates or lists the job responsibilities typically required of radiation therapists.1 An advisory committee then determines the knowledge and cognitive skills needed to perform the tasks on the task inventory and these are organized into the content categories within this document.
+The purpose of the radiation therapy exam is to assess the knowledge and cognitive skills underlying the intelligent performance of the tasks typically required of the staff technologist at entry into the profession.
+The tasks typically performed were determined by administering a comprehensive practice analysis survey to a nationwide sample of radiation therapists.
+An advisory committee then determined the knowledge and cognitive skills needed to perform the tasks on the task inventory and these are organized into the content categories within this document.
+Every content category can be linked to one or more tasks on the task inventory.
 The document is used to develop the examination.
-The results of the most recent practice analysis have been applied to this document.
-Every content category can be linked to one or more activities on the task inventory.
-The complete task inventory is available at arrt.org.
+The Task Inventory for Radiation Therapy may be found on the ARRT's website (www.arrt.org).